deeplearning4j/deeplearning4j/quickstart.md

 *nd4j-jblas* works with all examples.
 To install Jblas, Windows users should refer to the [Deepelearining4j Getting Started page](../gettingstarted.html).

+## Advanced: Using the Command Line on AWS

+If you install Deeplearning4j on an AWS server with a Linux OS, you may want to use the command line to run your first examples, rather than relying on an IDE.
+In that case, run the *git clone*s and *mvn clean install*s according to the instruction above.
+With the installs completed, you can run an actual example with one line of code in the command line.
+The line will vary depending on the repo version and the specific example you choose.

+Here is a template:

+    java -cp target/nameofjar.jar fully.qualified.class.name

+And here is a concrete example, to show you roughly what your command should look like:

+    java -cp target/deeplearning4j-examples-0.0.3.3.3-SNAPSHOT.jar org.deeplearning4j.MLPBackpropIrisExample

+That is, there are two wild cards that will change as we update and you go through the examples:

+    java -cp target/*.jar org.deeplearning4j.*

+To make changes to the examples from the command line and run that changed file, you could, for example, tweak *MLPBackpropIrisExample* in *src/main/java/org/deeplearning4j/multilayer* and then maven-build the examples again.

 ## Next Steps

 Once you've run the examples, please visit our [Getting Started page](../gettingstarted.html) to explore further.
 And remember, DL4J is a multistep install.
 We highly recommend you join our [Gitter Live Chat](https://gitter.im/deeplearning4j/deeplearning4j) if you have questions or feedback, so we can walk you through it.
 If you're feeling anti-social or brashly independent, you're still invited to lurk and learn.